Extended unemployment for miners on the table at Minnesota Legislature

-Unemployed northeastern Minnesota miners and vendor employees who supply goods or services to the iron ore industry would receive extended state unemployment benefits under legislation proposed at the Minnesota Legislature's second special session of 2020.
+Unemployed northeastern Minnesota miners and vendor employees who supply goods or services to the iron ore industry would receive extended state unemployment benefits under legislation proposed at the Minnesota Legislature 2020 second Special Session.

 During national economic downturns, Minnesota's mining industry is typically the first industry to be affected and the last to recover, Sandstede said.
-The Iron Range does not have the economic diversity of other parts of the state.
+The Iron Range does not have the economic diversity of other parts of the state, Sandstede said.

 The iron ore industry is in a major slump.
 U.S. Steel's Keetac iron ore plant in Keewatin is idled indefinitely.
 In 2015, Keetac was shuttered for about 19 months, leaving about 375 miners out of work into 2017.